Privacy

 At GC Partners, we understand that your privacy is important.
-We respect and value the privacy of everyone who visits www.gcpartners.co (the “Site”).
-We exclusively collect and use your Data as described in this Privacy Notice (the “Notice”) and as permitted by Data Protection Legislation.
+We collect and use your personal data as described in this Privacy Notice (the “Notice”) and as permitted by relevant data protection legislation.

-Please note that our Site is not intended for use by individuals under 18 years old.
+Please note that our website (www.gcpartners.co (the “Site”)) is not intended for use by individuals under 18 years old.

-We are GC Partners, and our Site is owned and operated by Global Currency Exchange Network Limited and Global Custodial Services Ltd (both trading as GC Partners), a company registered in the UK at 3rd Floor 20 Dering Street, London, England, W1S 1AJ (“GC Partners”, or “we”, “us” or “our”).
+We are Global Currency Exchange Network Limited (trading as GC Partners), a company registered in the UK at 6th Floor, One New Change, London, EC4M 9AF (“GC Partners”, or “we”, “us” or “our”).

-For the purposes of the Data Protection Legislation, we are the data controller under the UK Data Protection Act/UK GDPR, as well as under the EU/EEA GDPR, we are responsible for determining the purposes and means of how your data is processed.
+For the purposes of the data protection legislation, we are the data controller under the UK Data Protection Act/UK GDPR.
+We are responsible for determining the purposes and means of how your data is processed.

-If you have any concerns about how we Process or protect your Data or would like to contact us about any aspect of this Policy, please get in touch with our Data Protection Officer, who oversees our handling of Data, and who can be contacted at [email protected]
+If you have any concerns about how we process or protect your data or would like to contact us about any aspect of this Notice, please get in touch with us at [email protected]

-This Policy should be read together with our Cookies Policy which can be found here, and our Site terms of service
+This Notice should be read together with our Cookies Policy which can be found here

 • directly from you via telephone, face-to-face, registration forms, email, or written format; (for example, when you create an account, make a payment, tell us about your preferences or respond to our campaigns, communicate with us, or use our Site); or